e107inc/e107/e107_tests/docker/README.md

 on old PHP.

-`master`'s `e107_tests/composer.json` carries union constraints (for example `codeception/codeception: "^4.2 || >=5.0.11"`), so legacy containers resolve a
+`master`'s `e107_tests/composer.json` carries union constraints (for example `codeception/codeception: "^4.2 || >=5.0.11"`), and `composer.php5.6.lock`
-working dependency set on this branch too: see "Which PHP resolves what" below.
-Grafted old tags and `release/v2.3.x` worktrees bring their own constraints; on a tree whose constraints can't resolve on the container's PHP, `install` surfaces composer's error untouched.
+pins what they resolve to on PHP 5.6, so legacy containers install a known dependency set on this branch too: see "One lock per PHP range" below.
+Grafted old tags and `release/v2.3.x` worktrees bring their own constraints and locks; on a tree whose constraints can't resolve on the container's PHP, `install` surfaces composer's error untouched.

 ## Dependencies: per-env vendor, no lock churn